enthought/traits/docs/source/traits_user_manual/defining.rst

     >>> hats.stock = 4      # Error, value is not in \
     >>>                     # permitted list
     Traceback (most recent call last):
-      File "<stdin>", line 1, in ?
+      File "<stdin>", line 1, in <module>
-      File "c:\src\traits\enthought\traits\trait_handlers.py", line 163, in error
+      File "c:\svn\ets3\traits_3.0.3\enthought\traits\trait_handlers.py", line 175,
-        raise TraitError, ( object, name, self.info(), value )
+    in error value )
-    enthought.traits.trait_errors.TraitError: The 'stock' trait of an
-    InventoryItem instance must be None or 0 or 1 or 2 or 3 or 'many', but a value of 4 was specified.
+    enthought.traits.trait_errors.TraitError: The 'stock' trait of an InventoryItem instance must be None or 0 or 1 or 2 or 3 or 'many', but a value of 4 <type 'int'> was specified.

 This example defines an InventoryItem class, with two trait attributes, **name**, and **stock**.
 The name attribute is simply a string.
 The **stock**